 All applicants must have Australian residency or citizenship.

-Boys sit for this exam when they are in Year 6 with the examination being held at Christ Church on the second Saturday in May.
-The timing of the examination and available scholarships will be advertised in the press, online via the School website and by email to all families with boys already registered to attend Christ Church.
-For administration purposes, all scholarship applicants must firstly apply for a Council Entrance scholarship as well as any other scholarship in which they are interested, for example, drama or music.
+Applicants for academic, boarding, OBA, music and drama scholarships sit a common scholarship examination when they are in Year 6, with the exam being held at Christ Church on the second Saturday in May.
+The timing of the examination and available scholarships will be advertised in the press, online and by email to all families with boys already registered to attend Christ Church.
 The scholarship process is administered by a third party - Academic Assessment Services (AAS), based in Sydney.
-The single application fee of $100 covers the scholarship exam and all Christ Church sponsored scholarships.
+The single application fee of $100 covers the common scholarship exam and all Christ Church sponsored scholarships.

 Scholarship applications open in mid-January and close at the end of April each year.
 Applications can only be submitted online via this page, which links directly to the Academic Assessment Services website at http://www.academicassessment.com.au

-The online application involves a section to be completed by a boy’s parent or guardian and a section for students to complete.
+The online application involves a series of questions to be completed by a boy’s parent or guardian and a series of questions for students to complete.
 It takes up to 30 minutes or more to finish and can be revisited and amended once the application fee has been paid and password access is emailed to you.
-The student section is very important and should be completed as comprehensively as possible.
+It is very important to answer the questions as comprehensively as possible.

 If a student lives far enough away from Christ Church, either overseas, interstate or in regional/remote Western Australia, then he may be able to sit the exam at his current school.
 If this is the case, Academic Assessment Services will advise and instruct on the procedures you are required to follow.